systembolaget/Physical-computing-sensor-transistor-motor-tutorial-11a-Temperature-controlled-fan-w.-TI-LM35CZ/README.md

 # Physical computing sensor transistor motor tutorial - Temperature controlled fan with TI LM35CZ

-Driving a generic fan from a temperature sensor; hiss and buzz free also at very low speeds by simple manipulation of one of the microcontroller's timers
+No hiss or buzz at low speeds.
+How to control a fan with a temperature sensor and one of Arduino's timers

 ### Result